 We believe that parents and carers are an important influence in a child’s life; they are their child’s’ first teacher and we acknowledge that learning begins, and continues, in the home environment.
-At Christ Church Primary school we seek to work in partnership with parents and carers building on what children already know and are able to do, encouraging them to be the best that they can be!
+At Christ Church Primary School we seek to work in partnership with parents and carers building on what children already know and are able to do, encouraging them to be the best that they can be!

-From the outset, as soon as children begin their time with us, we warmly welcome parents and carers into school for a wide variety of activities that support children develop and flourish.
+From the outset, as soon as children begin their time with us, we warmly welcome parents and carers into school for a wide variety of activities that support children to develop and flourish.
 We value the contribution that parents and carers make to school life and the positive influence they have on all children.

 Opportunities throughout the school year for families to learn more about school life and learning include:

 Parents and carers of nursery children are invited to come and ‘be active’ with their children.
 Music and moving are the key themes of this session and all children with a family member in attendance receive a bag of musical instruments and ideas for fun activities to borrow.